Bandmaster: United States Army

 A bandmaster of the United States Marine Band on Memorial Day.

 In the United States Army, a bandmaster of division and army garrison bands is typically a warrant officer or a chief warrant officer.
 A commissioned officer typically leads major command and/or special bands.
 The most recent manning documents have commissioned officers at 1st Armored Division, Ft.
 Bliss, TX and at 25th Infantry Division, Schofield Barracks, HI.
 A warrant officer is typically commander of the Old Guard Band.

 Warrant officer and chief warrant officer bandmasters are former enlisted musicians who have undergone rigorous in-service training in musical skills, conducting skills and military leadership.
 They are seconded in their individual bands by the senior enlisted bandmember, usually a first sergeant or sergeant major, who is designated enlisted bandleader.

-The Salvation Army
+Salvation Army

-Bandmaster is a non-commissioned (or local) officer rank in The Salvation Army.
+Bandmaster is a non-commissioned (or local) officer rank in the Salvation Army.
 A Salvation Army bandmaster is responsible for the ministry of a Salvation Army band and tends to the musical and spiritual development of the bandsmen and women.
 The bandmaster is assisted by a deputy bandmaster, band sergeant, and band secretary.
 These roles are also non-commissioned officer ranks.
 The band may also have a band colour sergeant and a band librarian.
 All of these roles will normally be undertaken by volunteer Salvationists who give their time and services free of charge.
 Charles Fry was the first Salvation Army bandmaster.